The photovoltaic cell is a solar technology that converts sunlight directly into electrical current.

-Your nervous system is designed to process external stimuli and direct various organ systems to respond in specific ways to maximize your ability to survive and thrive.
+Your nervous system is designed to process all external stimuli and direct the musculoskeletal and various organ systems to respond in specific ways to maximize your ability to survive and thrive.
 While this sequence is also a direct conversion of energy into a physical response, the obvious difference is the complexity.
-Sunlight to electricity is a passive, fixed process depending just on the amount of sunlight stimulating one fixed reaction whereas the brain is conducting an orchestra of billions of cells.
+Sunlight to electricity is a passive, fixed process depending just on the amount of sunlight stimulating one fixed reaction, whereas the brain is conducting an orchestra of trillions of cells.

 Your body in balance

 All organ systems are in delicate balance.
 There is always a feedback loop that inhibits or shuts down a process when the job is done.
-For example, when you reach your arm out there are essentially as many nerves stimulating the opposing muscle groups as there are driving the movement.
+For example, when you reach your arm out there are almost as many nerves stimulating the opposing muscle groups as there are driving the movement.
 When this balance is disrupted, such as in head trauma, spasticity is the result.
-All hormone systems have chemicals that provide feedback to the gland to halt secretion when a certain level is reached.
+All hormone systems have chemicals that provide feedback to the glands that halt secretion when the desired level is reached.
 It takes little to disrupt this delicate balance.
 The pain system is indescribably complicated regarding the feedback loops in the spinal cord and brain in addition to the multiple varieties of pain receptors.